 What is a U-Shaped Setting?

-Prong settings traditionally take an angled approach at the base that extends upward, but the u-shaped prong is rounded at the bottom.
+Prong settings traditionally take an angled approach at the base that extends upward, but a U-shaped prong is rounded at the bottom.

-In the u-shaped setting, the diamond isn’t always held in place by the tips of the prong.
-Instead, the ends are rounded and don’t bend over the diamond’s table.
-The diamond sits in the U with all of its sides pressed against the prongs.
+In the U-shaped setting, the diamond isn’t always held in place by the tips of the prong.
+Instead, the ends are rounded and don’t bend over the diamond’s table as far.

-The u-shaped setting, as long as it’s not a basket style, can display the entirety of all four sides.
+The U-shaped setting, as long as it’s not a basket style, can display the entirety of all four sides.

 U-shaped settings are also ideal for certain types of cuts, such as:

 The shape of these stones fit well with the setting and provide an alternative to how they’re normally held, which is usually with prongs or a bezel.